-Propolis applications in this area are known since ancient times and are based on its antimicrobial and antiinflammatory properties.
-In the review of Barbosa it is stated33, "In this review 4 studies on the successful use of propolis in skin lesions such as ischemic ulcer, stasis ulcer, venous ulcer, iatrogenic lesion and ulcer were reported.
+Propolis applications in this area are known since ancient times and are based on its antimicrobial and anti-inflammatory properties.
+This area has been recently reviewed by Barbosa, "In this review 4 studies on the successful use of propolis in skin lesions such as ischemic ulcer, stasis ulcer, venous ulcer, iatrogenic lesion and ulcer were reported.
 Applied was 30 % aqueous propolis extract.
-After the first week of use already, improvement of wound odour and patient's sensitivity to pain was observed, as well as a decrease in the number of microorganisms.
+After the first week of use already, improvement of wound odor and patient's sensitivity to pain was observed, as well as a decrease in the number of microorganisms.
 The authors of this study emphasized that wound healing efficacy is closely associated with the propolis concentration in the solution.
 Another study, which used propolis ointment on 22 chronic wounds, of which 11 were venous ulcers, seven pressure ulcers, two diabetic ulcers, and two post-trauma injuries, found that necrotic tissue was present in 14 (8.2%) during tissue assessment process.
 However, there was no necrotic tissue after therapeutic intervention.
 Mean healing time was 13.2 weeks.
 Considering a 20-week follow-up, 74.1% of ulcers healed before this period.
 In addition, regarding pain felt by people with chronic wounds, all of them reported improvement, even though its level was not assessed by this study. "

-The applications, citing Eastern European studies has been reviewed by Asavova15.
+The applications, citing Eastern European studies has been reviewed by Asavova.
 The applications can be summarised as follows, together with indication of the number of the successful studies:

-Ulcers: 5; Burns: 2: Healing of damages due to cancer radiation treatments:2; badly healing wounds: 1

-In humans it has been used for treatment of surgical diseases 125, wounds 102 and burns ^{117, 239}.
-In Cuba a better success was achieved by mixing honey, propolis and thyme oil
+Ulcers: 5; Burns: 2: Healing of damages due to cancer radiation treatments:2; badly healing wounds: 1 In humans it has been used for treatment of surgical diseases , wounds and burns .
+In Cuba a better success was achieved by mixing honey, propolis and thyme oil.